Heart of a Dog: Plot

-While foraging for trash one winter day, a stray dog is found by a cook and scalded with boiling water.
+In Moscow in 1924, foraging for trash one winter day causes a stray dog to be found by a cook and to be scalded with boiling water.
 Lying forlorn in a doorway, the dog awaits his end awash in self-pity.
-To his surprise, a successful surgeon, Filipp Filippovich Preobrazhensky (whose name is derived from 'transformation' or 'transfiguration'), arrives and offers the dog a piece of sausage.
-Overjoyed, the dog follows Filip back to his flat, where he's given the name of Sharik.
-The dog finds it ironic, as he sees 'Sharik' fit for a pampered fat dog (it means 'little ball').
+To his surprise, a successful surgeon, Filipp Filippovich Preobrazhensky, arrives and offers the dog a piece of sausage.
+Overjoyed, the dog follows Filipp back to his flat, where he is given the name of Sharik (meaning little ball).
+The dog finds that ironic, as he sees Sharik fit for a pampered fat dog.

 At the house, Sharik gets to know Dr. Preobrazhensky's household, which includes Doctor Ivan Arnoldovich Bormenthal (the professor's student and protégé) and two female servants: Zinaida Prokofievna Bunina and Darya Petrovna Ivanova.
-Despite the Professor's vocal anti-communism, his frequent medical treatment of the RCP(b) leadership makes him untouchable.
+Despite the professor's vocal anti-communism, his frequent medical treatment of the RCP(b) leadership makes him untouchable.
 As a result, he refuses to decrease his seven-room flat and treats the Bolsheviks on the housing committee, led by Schwonder, with unveiled contempt.
 Impressed by his new master, Sharik slips easily into the role of "a gentleman's dog".

 After several days, one of the servants begins taking Sharik for walks through Moscow.
 Preening in his new collar, Sharik is unmoved by the taunts of a passing stray.
-After his health improves, the Professor at last reveals his real intentions for taking in Sharik.
+After his health improves, the professor at last reveals his real intentions for taking in Sharik.
 As Filip's laboratory is prepared, he locks Sharik in the bathroom.

-As a seething Sharik plots to again destroy Filip's stuffed owl, the door opens and he is dragged by the skin of his neck into the lab.
+As a seething Sharik plots to destroy Filipp's stuffed owl again, the door opens and he is dragged by the skin of his neck into the lab.
 There, he is sedated and an operation begins.
 As Bormenthal assists, the Professor trepans Sharik's skull and gives him a human pituitary gland.
-Sharik's torso is also opened and he is given human testicles.
-These organs were cut from Klim Grigorievich Chugunkin – killed in a brawl – thief-recidivist, an alcoholic and a bully.
+Sharik's torso is also opened, and he is given human testicles.
+The organs were cut from Klim Grigorievich Chugunkin, who was killed in a brawl and was repeatedly a thief, an alcoholic and a bully.
 Only repeated injections of adrenaline prevent the dog from dying on the operating table.

-It is after this point that the story shifts from being told from the perspective of Sharik to being told from the perspective of Bormenthal, via his notes on the case, and then finally to a third person perspective.
+The story then shifts from being told from the perspective of Sharik to being told from the perspective of Bormenthal by his notes on the case and then finally to a third-person perspective.